 Heraklion Architecture

-Heraklion was one of the regions that attracted the Venetians and the Byzantines who left a fair number of forts, castles and beautiful monuments that survive to this day.
-Among them is the Venetian fortress welcoming the visitors at the port as well as many splendid mansions lining the streets of the town.
-There you will find many fountains from the Venetian times like the fountain Kromozini, standing in the middle of Venizelou square, or the fountain Priouli.
-Right opposite is the Church of Saint Markus built by the Venetians in 1239.
-Numerous neoclassical buildings offering elegance in the town of Heraklion.
+Due to its strategic location, Heraklion was of great significance for the Byzantines and the Venetians, who left a fair number of forts, castles and beautiful monuments that survive to this day.
+Prominent among them is the Venetian fortress welcoming visitors at the port, as well as many splendid mansions lining the streets of the town.
+There, you will find many fountains from the Venetian times, like the Priuli Fountain or the Morosini Fountain, which stands in the middle of Venizelou Square.
+Right opposite is Saint Mark’s Basilica, built by the Venetians in 1239, which now houses the Municipal Art Gallery.
+Another prime example of the town’s Italian legacy is the Venetian Loggia, where the Town Hall is housed today.
+Throughout the prefecture, visitors also have the chance to admire many Byzantine churches and monasteries.

 MORE GENERAL INFO ABOUT HERAKLION